SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/java-microservice.md

 #### Subscribe to the microservice

-In the Administration application, navigate to **Applications** > **Own applications**.
+In the Administration application, navigate to **Ecosystem** > **Microservices**.
 Locate your microservice application and click it to open its details.
-On the top right side click **Subscribe**.
+On the top right, click **Subscribe**.

 ![Subscribe to a microservice](/images/microservices-sdk/admin-microservice-subscribe.png)

 At this point, you may open your favorite browser and test your microservice at <http://localhost:8082/hello>.
 Enter your bootstrap user credentials using &lt;tenant>/&lt;username> and your password.

-You may also use the name parameter, e.g. <http://localhost:8082/hello?name=Neo>.
+You may also use the name parameter, for example, <http://localhost:8082/hello?name=Neo>.

 ### Improving the microservice